 Adopt the USG and Configure the WAN

 In the UniFi Controller, browse to Devices using the left-hand side menu.

 1. Find the USG and click the Adopt button.
 It will provision the configuration as currently defined in the controller and reboot.
 While it’s doing that, configure your WAN interface specifics.

-3. After the WAN configuration provisions to the USG, plug its WAN into the Internet connection.
+3. After the WAN configuration provisions to the USG, unplug the WAN from the existing router, and plug the USG's WAN to the Internet connection.
 For cable and DSL service, it is often required to power cycle the modem after connecting a new gateway device.
 In those cases, power cycle the modem after plugging in the USG’s WAN.

 After the modem boots back up, you should have Internet connectivity from your LAN via the USG.
 Verify the WAN information in the controller (following step 2 once again).